-During the three and six months ended June 30, 2023, we sold 20,000 shares of Common Stock under our purchase agreement (the "Purchase Agreement") with Lincoln Park, issued 145 Additional Commitment Shares, and generated gross proceeds of \$0.4 million.
-We did not sell any shares during the three and six months ended June 30, 2024.
-The sale of Common Stock under the Purchase Agreement was made pursuant to our registration statement on Form S-3 (file number 333-264299), which was declared effective by the SEC on April 26, 2022.
-On June 16, 2023, we suspended and terminated the prospectus supplement (the "Purchase Agreement Prospectus Supplement") related to the offering with respect to the unsold shares of Common Stock issuable pursuant to the Purchase Agreement.
+During the nine months ended September 30, 2023, we sold 20,000 shares of Common Stock under our purchase agreement (the "Purchase Agreement") with Lincoln Park, issued 145 Additional Commitment Shares, and generated proceeds of \$0.4 million.
+We did not effect any sales during any of the other periods presented herein.
+The sale of Common Stock under the Purchase Agreement was made pursuant to our registration statement on Form S-3 (file number 333-264299), declared effective by the SEC on April 26, 2022, and a related prospectus supplement.
+On June 16, 2023, we suspended and terminated the prospectus supplement related to the Purchase Agreement with respect to the unsold shares of Common Stock issuable pursuant to the Purchase Agreement.
 We will not make any further sales of our securities pursuant to the Purchase Agreement, unless and until a new prospectus supplement is filed.
-Other than the termination of the Purchase Agreement Prospectus Supplement and offering with respect to future sales by us, the Purchase Agreement remains in full force and effect.
+Other than the termination of the prospectus supplement related to the Purchase Agreement with respect to future sales by us, the Purchase Agreement remains in full force and effect.